Education for a Changing World

 • Education in the Developing World

-Education is a powerful catalyst for change.
 Education can help lift people out of poverty, enhance health, and transform attitudes by providing essential life skills.
 All children deserve access to quality education, regardless of wealth or gender.
 Technology can improve access, but it must be implemented thoughtfully.
 What steps are needed to realize the promise of education in the developing world?

 Healthy Pleasures